-The vulnerability status and efficacy of potential conservation and management measures (CMMs) for the spinetail devil ray (Mobula mobular) impacted by industrial purse-seine and longline fisheries in the EPO was determined using the EASI-Fish methodology (section 5).
-In the assessment year of 2018, the estimated fishing mortality exceeded the F/F40% and SBR/SBR40% biological reference points, leading to a vulnerability classification of "most vulnerable".
-A retrospective analysis of vulnerability from 1979-2018 showed the species to be classified as "least vulnerable" between 1979 and 1993, but became "most vulnerable" from 1994, which coincided with the rapid spatial expansion of the industrial purse-seine fishery.
+The vulnerability status and efficacy of potential conservation and management measures (CMMs) for the spinetail manta (Mobula mobular) impacted by industrial purse-seine and longline fisheries in the EPO was determined using the EASI-Fish methodology (section 5).
+In the assessment year of 2018, the estimated fishing mortality exceeded the $F/F{40\%}$ and SBR/SBR40% biological reference points, leading to a vulnerability classification of "most vulnerable".
+A retrospective analysis of vulnerability from 1979-2018 showed the species to be classified as "least vulnerable" between 1979 and 1993, but became "most vulnerable" from 1994, which co-incided with the rapid spatial expansion of the industrial purse-seine fishery.
 Vulnerability increased significantly from 2011 following the rapid increase in the number of purse-seine sets made on floating objects to 2018.
 Simulating the CMMs in place in 2018 for EPO tuna fisheries (i.e., an EPO-wide closure) and for mobulids specifically (i.e., use of best handling and release practices under C-15-04) resulted in 31 of the 45 scenarios changing the classification of the species from "most vulnerable" to "least vulnerable", which primarily involved a reduction of post-capture mortality by as little as 20%.
-Implementing appropriate best handling and release practices can be a reasonably simple, rapid and cost-effective conservation measure, but a recommendation from the work was to extend the EASI-Fish analysis to all species of mobulids impacted by EPO tuna fisheries, improve estimates of post-release mortality for these species through dedicated tagging studies, and improve species-specific catch reporting, especially in artisanal fisheries, to improve the reliability of outputs from EASI-Fish assessments.
+Implementing appropriate best handling and release practices conservation measure, but a recommendation from the work was to extend the EASI-Fish analysis to all species of mobulids impacted by EPO tuna fisheries, improve estimates of post-release mortality for these species through dedicated tagging studies